 After reading this, you may be interested in adding this tuber vegetable to your diet plan.
 But, first, we urge you to talk to your doctor and nutritionist.
 If they do give you the go-ahead, then go through these creative ways on how to prepare water chestnuts (7):

 - Eating Their Flesh Raw.
 All you have to do is peel away the outer brown skin of a whole water chestnut, which will reveal the inner white flesh.
 Go ahead and enjoy it.

 - Adding Them To A Flour Mixture.
 You can also add these tuber vegetables to your flour mixture and make any baked goods of your choice.
 For example, you may choose to bake a pound cake.

 - Using Them As A Thickening Agent.
 Go for water chestnuts if you are looking for a thickening agent for your gravy or soups.

 - Using Them To Prepare Different Cuisines.
 You can also use water chestnuts to prepare dishes such as chop suey, stir-fries, or other curries.
 You may be required to use various forms of this vegetable depending on the cuisine you are preparing.
 It means that you can use them whole, ground up, sliced, or diced.

 Water Chestnut Side Effects

 Despite the impressive list of benefits, water chestnuts are also associated with several side effects.
-For example, food experts reveal that eating raw water chestnuts may lead to nausea, stomach irritation, and liver damage because they have too much tannic acid (2).
+For example, food experts reveal that eating excessive water chestnuts may lead to nausea, stomach irritation, or vomiting.

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!